mohangadde1/CWE-graph-representation/README.md

 # network_graph
-Visualization of CWE \n
+Visualization of CWE.
-use npm Install  to install corresponding library  \n npm start to run the code
+use npm Install  to install corresponding library.
+npm start to run the code.